Medicare * Medicaid * CHIP * Supplemental Income

 Certain “medically needy” persons, which allow States to extend Medicaid eligibility to persons who would be eligible for Medicaid under one of the mandatory or optional groups, except that their income and/or resources are above the eligibility level set by their State.

-Starting 2014, the Affordable Care Act (ACA) extends Medicaid eligibility to all individuals at or below 138 % of the federal poverty line.
+Starting in 2014, the Affordable Care Act (ACA) extends Medicaid eligibility to all individuals at or below 138 % of the federal poverty line.
 This ACA provision will allow low-income childless adults, including those receiving General Assistance from their State, to qualify for Medicaid.
 Check Medicaid eligibility requirements in your State.